Distributional Statistics Restore Training Data Auditability in One-step Distilled Diffusion Models: Methods

 Here, $w$ is the feature extractor network (e.g., a multi-layer perceptron). $k_{\rm base}(\cdot, \cdot)$ is a base characteristic kernel (e.g., Gaussian) applied to the learned features $\theta_{\omega}(a)$ and $\theta_{\omega}(b)$.
 In addition, $q_{\rm base}(\cdot,\cdot)$ is typically another characteristic kernel on the original inputs, acting as a sample-pair weighting function that adjusts the influence of each pair in the kernel computation based on their importance or relevance.
 The small constant $\epsilon \in [0, 1]$ helps to ensure $k_{w}$ remains characteristic \citep{liu2020learning}.

-\textbf{Optimizing a deep-kernel MMD.} When optimizing the parameters $w$ of the feature network $\theta_{\omega}$ to maximize the MMD estimate, it is often normalized by an estimate of its standard deviation to improve numerical stability and test power.
+When optimizing the parameters $w$ of the feature network $\theta_{\omega}$ to maximize the MMD estimate, it is often normalized by an estimate of its standard deviation to improve numerical stability and test power.
 The objective function is thus:

 where $\sigma(\cdot)$ denotes the standard deviation of the MMD estimator.
 Since the true variance $\sigma^2$ is generally unknown, we estimate it using a regularized estimator $\hat{\sigma}_\lambda^2$, given by: